Tomcli/Stock-Price-Indicator/README.md

 1. Download and unzip this package.
 2. Replace authentication to your own Quandl API Key.
-3. Open index.html in any web browser.
+3. Run 'python main.py' in this directory.